-The commonly accepted ideal blood pressure for adults is 120/80 mm Hg or lower.1 (The "mm Hg" represents millimeters of mercury, which refers to the gauges used to measure pressure.)
+The commonly accepted ideal blood pressure for adults is 120/80 mm Hg or lower.
+(The "mm Hg" represents millimeters of mercury, which refers to the gauges used to measure pressure.)
 But since blood pressure naturally rises with age, your BP might be higher than that without any cause for concern.
-For instance, a normal blood pressure reading for an 80-year-old woman could be 134/84 mm Hg.2
+For instance, according to a chart from Disabled World, a normal blood pressure reading for an 80-year-old woman could be 134/84 mm Hg.

 So, what is considered low blood pressure in elderly people?
-Typically, the low blood pressure range is anything below 90/60 mm Hg.3 This is called hypotension.
-A dangerous blood pressure level is 50/33 mm Hg.2
+Typically, the low blood pressure range is anything below 90/60 mm Hg.
+This is called hypotension.
+The Disabled World chart shows that a dangerous blood pressure level is 50/33 mm Hg.

 Keep in mind that only one of the numbers has to be below the healthy range in order to qualify as low blood pressure.
 So, for instance, if your top number (the systolic pressure) is 90 or less, you may have low blood pressure, no matter what your bottom number is.

 Many medical experts believe that the most important number in blood pressure is the top one (i.e., the systolic pressure).
 That's because research has shown that your risk of heart disease and stroke is greater when you have elevated systolic pressure.
-However, a recent study found that both types of elevated pressure influence your risk of having a stroke or heart attack.4
+However, a study in the New England Journal of Medicine found that both types of elevated pressure influence your risk of having a stroke or heart attack.

 A low systolic number means that your organs and tissues may not be getting enough blood and oxygen, but a low diastolic number indicates that there may not be enough pressure in your coronary arteries to adequately nourish your heart.